sadeghmirzaee/ModelSpace/data/descriptions/Schelling_model_of_segregation.md

 ## Overview

-The **Schelling Model of Segregation** is a computational model introduced by economist Thomas Schelling in the 1970s.
+The **Schelling Model of Segregation** is a computational model introduced by Thomas Schelling in the 1970s.
 It represents how **individual preferences**, even if mild and tolerant, can unintentionally lead to **large-scale patterns of social segregation**.

 The model simulates a hypothetical neighborhood as a **2D checkerboard**, with agents of two types (e.g., red and blue) scattered across cells.
 Agents move if the fraction of their neighbors that are "like them" falls below a certain threshold.